IBM-Cloud/docs-services/README.md

 **Note**: Attributes, when defined and applied within a Markdown file, are output by the Bluemix Markdown parser by default.
 No additional parameters or flags need to be passed to the parser when the command is run.

 #### How attributes are defined in Markdown
 Attributes are defined at the top of your Markdown file.
 Each Attribute definition must be enclosed in curly brackets { }, and must contain a unique name.
 You can provide attribute definition values for `ID`, `Class`, and `Custom`, but none of these values are required.
 You can define any combination of these different attribute values.
-The Bluemix attribute definition implimentation is based on the Kramdown / Maraku Attribute Definiton extension: (http://kramdown.gettalong.org/syntax.html#attribute-list-definitions) as shown in the following example:
+The Bluemix attribute definition implementation is based on the Kramdown / Maraku Attribute Definition extension: (http://kramdown.gettalong.org/syntax.html#attribute-list-definitions) as shown in the following example:

 ```
 <!-- Attribute definition -->